 Registration closes on January 10, 2025.
-Please upload your conference certificate to Google Classroom for attendance points and your conference reflection by 2/02/25.
+When you receive your certificate, please upload it to Google Classroom for attendance points.
+A reflection assignment is attached to this conference; please see page 9 for details.

 If attending a different preapproved conference, please upload your conference certificate to Google Classroom for attendance points and your conference reflection by 4/27/25.